On June 18th NPPR hosted the first webinar to form a Private Sector P2 Professionals Network.

 To serve this need, the National Pollution Prevention Roundtable Board has created a workgroup for Private Sector P2 Professionals.

-If you would like to join this workgroup or have questions, email Rick Reibstein at firstname.lastname@example.org, with PSP2P in the subject line.
+If you would like to join this workgroup or have questions, email group founder Rick Reibstein at firstname.lastname@example.org, with PSP2P in the subject line or reach out to Greg Geyer or Alicia Wind through the members section of our website.